 Unique to the Motiv Savvy Savings Account is the restrictions on withdrawals.
 The first two withdrawals are free every month.
 After that, each withdrawal will cost you $5.
 A bill payment, debit, or Interac etransfer would be considered a withdrawal.

 This can be a good motivator preventing you from withdrawing from your savings.
 But if you do need to access that fund repeatedly in a month then Motiv Financial may not be your best option.

 The EQ Bank Savings Plus account is the BEST high yield savings account in Canada.
-Although it offers a slightly lower interest rate than Motiv Financial, EQ Bank still offers a 1.70% interest rate up to a maximum of $200,000 deposited.
+Previously EQ Bank had a slightly lower interest rate.
+Not anymore, EQ Bank now offers a 2.5% interest rate up to a maximum of $200,000 deposited.

 And there is no charge for withdrawals.